People

 Jeff

 Jeff Currie is a renowned economist and global thought leader in commodities research.
-Jeff is Global Head of commodities research in Global Investment research at Goldman Sachs, where he is responsible for conducting research on commodity market dynamics in the context of corporate risk management programs, short and long-term commodity investment strategies and asset allocation.
+Jeff is Global Head of Commodities Research in Global Investment Research at Goldman Sachs, where he is responsible for conducting research on commodity market dynamics in the context of corporate risk management programs, short and long-term commodity investment strategies and asset allocation.
 Under his leadership, Goldman Sachs GIR's commodities research team has been ranked number one.
 Jeff rose to prominence during the 2000s by forecasting the commodity super-cycle and oil spiking above $100 a barrel.
 He has also been labeled a "maverick" for making bold calls that 'pack a punch'.
-Prior to joining Goldman Sachs, Jeff taught undergraduate and graduate level courses in microeconomics and econometrics at The University of Chicago and served as the associate editor of Resource and Energy economics.
+Prior to joining Goldman Sachs, Jeff taught undergraduate and graduate level courses in microeconomics and econometrics at The University of Chicago and served as the associate editor of Resource and Energy Economics.
 In addition, he has advised government agencies in the US, European Union and Russia.
-Jeff also worked as a consulting economist, specializing in Energy and other microeconomic issues, at Ernst and Young, LLP and economic Insight, Inc.
+Jeff also worked as a consulting economist, specializing in energy and other microeconomic issues, at Ernst and Young, LLP and Economic Insight, Inc.

 Professional Experience